Writing A Sales Proposal Like a Pro | The Salesmark

 Brief and specific

-No one has a long time to sit and go through the long copies of the sales proposal.
+No one has a lot of time to sit and go through the long copies of the sales proposal.
 It is a scientifically proven way of paying attention for a short span of time.
-So, grab their attention span with your proposal and make it short and on point.
+So, grab their attention span with your proposal and make it short and to the point.

-The length of a typical proposal starts at 8 to 20 max, but not every deal needs it that long.
+The length of a typical proposal starts from a minimum of 8 pages to a maximum of 20 pages, but not every deal needs it that long.
 A page or two is enough.
 The appropriate length of a proposal is entirely dependent on the business, client, and offer.

 The best you can do is make every word count and every sentence has meaning.
 Then trim and finish the leaves, and you will have a strong and attractive proposal to present.

-Templates can be your Saviour.
+Templates can be your savior.
 Copy-pasting the content every time will not work for every client.
 Everything is about your prospect, so design it carefully.
 Customize the prospect according to your client.
 Focus on the pain points.
 Show them you understand and value their pain points like no one else.
-The better and more customized you make your template, the more you connect with clients through Sales Proposal.
+The better and more customized you make your template, the more you connect with clients through sales proposals.

 Keep your focus on solving problems